OctopusDeploy/blog/blog/2022-10/devops-sre-platform-engineering/devops-sre-platform-engineering.md

 When it first arrived, DevOps was vague and poorly defined.
 More recently, attempts have been made to define DevOps based on studying the differences between high-performing organizations and their lower-performing peers.

-We now have a clear picture of *good DevOps*, but also several other approaches that seem to compete with DevOps, like site reliability engineering (SRE) and platform engineering.
+We now have a clear picture of *good DevOps*, but also several other approaches that seem to compete or conflict with DevOps, like site reliability engineering (SRE) and platform engineering.

 In this article you'll find out the differences between these approaches and what problems they intend to solve.
 You'll then see how they fit together as part of a high performance software delivery effort that is designed around your specific situation.

-## Exploring the conflict
+## Variations on a DevOps theme

-Because DevOps didn't have a specific definition on day one, there are lots of different set-ups that have all been given the DevOps label.
+Because DevOps didn't have a very specific definition on day one, lots of different set-ups have been given given the DevOps label.
 You'll find some organizations that look the same as they did before DevOps, some that have new roles, and others that have drastically changed their structure.
 How can all of these vastly different approaches all be called DevOps?

 The answer to this question is that there are many ways to organize people around the goal of delivering software quickly and safely into the hands of users.
 The objective for early DevOps was to remove the conflicting goals of development and operations, so any organization that has aligned these two disciplines and increased collaboration between the people writing, deploying, and operating software is entitled to claim the DevOps label.